SiScocsgo/BlackPillProMini/README.md

 For simple programming of the default hardware, the stm32duino plugin for the Arduino IDE can be used.
 In order to get this running you will first need to install the Arduino IDE, which can be found [Here](https://www.arduino.cc/en/Main/Software#download)
 #### 3.1.2) Hardware
 Regardless of the bootloader on your Blackpill Pro Mini, you can always program it via the SWD port using an STLink V2.
 This is likely how you will program your Blackpill for the first time.
 From here you can install different bootloaders, such as the Maple Serial Driver, which lets you program the Blackpill via the USB port.
 A tutorial for this installation process can be found [Here](https://circuitdigest.com/microcontroller-projects/programming-stm32f103c8-board-using-usb-port)

 ### 3.2) Advanced
 #### 3.2.1) Software
 For proper development purposes, a text editor should be used alongside a compiler, which also requires the use of STM32CubeMX.
 This is also the case for development for non F103 cpu equipped Blackpills.
 A great tutorial for setting up VSCode with the compiler by hbfsrobotics can be found here: [hbfsrobotics.com](http://hbfsrobotics.com/blog/configuring-vs-code-arm-development-stm32cubemx)
 #### 3.2.2) Hardware
 Regardless of the bootloader on your Blackpill Pro Mini, you can always program it via the SWD port using an STLink V2.
 This is likely how you will program your Blackpill for the first time.
 Depending on your use case, you are able to implement reprogramming of it in many different ways.
 The most common methods of reprogramming are SWD, Serial, and USB.
 The Maple Serial Driver, lets you program the Blackpill via the USB port.
 A tutorial for this installation process can be found [Here](https://circuitdigest.com/microcontroller-projects/programming-stm32f103c8-board-using-usb-port)

 ## 4) Hardware Modifications
 The Blackpill Pro Mini was built to be modified for special use cases.
 ### 4.1) Low power
 For low power applications there are many ways in which the Blackpill can be improved.
 Here is a short list of the most useful modifications.
-* Swapping to STM32L0 CPU
+* Swapping to a STM32L series MCU
 * Adding the 32.768kHz crystal
 * Removing the LEDs
 * Removing the linear voltage regulator.
 * Replacing 10k Ohm resistors for 100k Ohm resistors

 ### 4.2) Specification Improvement
-Most, if not all STM32 MCUs are pin compatible.
+Most, if not all STM32 MCUs with the LQFP48 package are pin compatible.
 This means that the Blackpill Pro Mini supports most LQFP48 packaged STM32s.
 So for more flash memory or for more processing power, you can simply swap the microcontroller for one that suits your needs.